 - High Priority Projects needed to remedy recurring or significant drainage problems identified by the City and confirmed through modeling.
-Property may be at risk on a frequent basis and at the least, commerce is regularly interrupted during the winter months.
-This portion of the CIP is intended to be completed within five years. - Moderate Priority Local drainage projects necessary to reduce less significant flood risks during more extreme runoff events.
-This portion of the CIP is intended to be completed in 15 years after the high priority projects have been completed. - Low Priority Projects that would eliminate local flooding that presents a nuisance but is not considered to significantly threaten property.
-This portion of the CIP is intended to be completed in the 10 years after the moderate priority projects have been completed.
+Property may be at risk on a frequent basis and at the least, commerce is regularly interrupted during the winter months. - Moderate Priority Local drainage projects necessary to reduce less significant flood risks during more extreme runoff events. - Low Priority Projects that would eliminate local flooding that presents a nuisance but is not considered to significantly threaten property.